Fluorine-19 nuclear magnetic resonance spectroscopy: Operational details

 19F has a nuclear spin (I) of 1/2 and a high gyromagnetic ratio.
 Consequently, this isotope is highly responsive to NMR measurements.
 Furthermore, 19F comprises 100% of naturally occurring fluorine.
 The only other highly sensitive spin 1/2 NMR-active nuclei that are monoisotopic (or nearly so) are 1H and 31P.
 Indeed, the 19F nucleus is the third most receptive NMR nucleus, after the 3H nucleus and 1H nucleus.

-The 19F NMR chemical shifts span a range of ca. 800 ppm.
-For organofluorine compounds the range is narrower, being ca. -50 to -70 ppm (for CF3 groups) to -200 to -220 ppm (for CH2F groups).
+The 19F NMR chemical shifts span a range of about 800 ppm.
+For organofluorine compounds the range is narrower, being about −50 to −70 ppm (for CF3 groups) to −200 to −220 ppm (for CH2F groups).
 The very wide spectral range can cause problems in recording spectra, such as poor data resolution and inaccurate integration.

 It is also possible to record decoupled 19F{1H} and 1H{19F} spectra and multiple bond correlations 19F-13C HMBC and through space HOESY spectra.